mzsprojects/Data-Analytics-Projects/CoffeeShopSales/README.md

 - Performance by Weekday
 - Product Level Performance

-The Excel file containing the dashboard can be downloaded from here.
+The Excel file containing the dashboard can be downloaded from <a href="https://github.com/mzsprojects/DataAnalyticsProjects/blob/main/CoffeeShopSales/Sales%20Analysis%20for%20Coffee%20Shop.xlsx">here</a>.

 <h1>Data Structure & Initial Checks</h1>